-Having to deal with the aftermath of a disaster that has affected your residence can be traumatic and stressful.
-Paul Davis offers the following information and tips that will help the recovery process go smoother.
+Having to deal with the aftermath of any disaster that has affected your home is most often traumatic and stressful.
+Paul Davis provides the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (517) 465-3096

-- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to let them know you are safe.
+- Obviously, it is always important to make sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to assure them that you are all safe.

 - Report the damage to your insurance company as soon as you possibly can.

 Water Damage Tips

-- Be Safe: A water event can present a lot of possible safety hazards to residents.
-The potential for slips, falls and electric shock are very real.
-Also, items soaked with water can be very heavy.
-Only complete tasks that can be done safely.
+- Be Safe: A water event can present a lot of potential safety hazards to occupants.
+The potential for slips and falls and electric shock are real.
+Remember, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Be sure to turn off the power to affected areas of the house.
-Never operate the TV or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off the power to affected areas of the home.
+Never operate the television or other electrical appliances while you are standing on wet flooring.

 - Floors: Remove as much standing water as possible, using a mop or towels.
 (Don’t use a vacuum cleaner.)